argonne-lcf/CompPerfWorkshop/03_containers/ThetaGPU/README.md

 ## Singularity on ThetaGPU

 To build a singularity container on ThetaGPU, you will need to launch an interactive job and build the container on ThetaGPU compute nodes.
-But first you'll need a singularity definition file.
-See below for an example
+But first you'll need a [singularity definition](./mpi.def) file.
+See below for explanation of the file.

 ## Example Singularity definition file